hirvegovind944/Corona-Analysis-Project/README.md

 Impact on different regions

 Predictions for future cases

 **Project Objective**

-Which countries have the highest COVID-19 cases?
+1.Which countries have the highest COVID-19 cases?

-How fast is the virus spreading?
+2.How fast is the virus spreading?

-What is the recovery and mortality rate?
+3.What is the recovery and mortality rate?

 **Data Cleaning**

-Handling missing values
+1.Handling missing values

-Converting date format
+2.Converting date format

-Grouping country/state data
+3.Grouping country/state data

-Calculating daily and total cases
+4.Calculating daily and total cases

 **Output / Final Results**

-Trend graphs of cases
+1.Trend graphs of cases

-Comparison with countries/states
+2.Comparison with countries/states

-Prediction graphs
+3.Prediction graphs

-Recovery and death ratio
+4.Recovery and death ratio

-Key insights (e.g., lockdown effect, waves)
+5.Key insights (e.g., lockdown effect, waves)

 **Conclusion of the Project**

-How COVID-19 spread
+1.How COVID-19 spread

-Which regions were most affected
+2.Which regions were most affected

-How effective were measures taken
+3.How effective were measures taken

-Future case trends
+4.Future case trends